 But when churn happens because your customer feels let down?
 When the customer loyalty that once existed is no longer there?
 That’s what needs to be mitigated, and what you definitely can.

-Learning what can be controlled regarding churn is how you’ll recognize the predictive details and take the right steps to prevent defection.
-Here are a few tips to better prevent a customer from saying “thanks, but no thanks”.
+Learning what can be controlled regarding churn is how you'll recognize the predictive details to reduce defection and improve customer retention.
+This starts with measuring the reduction of churn and taking a few key steps to better prevent a customer from saying “thanks, but no thanks.”

-Churn rate is the primary metric used for measuring churn.
+Churn rate is the primary metric used for calculating customer churn.
 Determining churn rate is fairly simple: choose a timeframe (a month or a quarter) take the number of customers lost within that timeframe and divide it by the total number of customers you had at the beginning.
-So if you’re company started with 10,000 customers at the start of May, and lost 1,000 by the end, your churn rate would be 10%.
-It’s important to keep in mind that in addition to keeping current customers, one way for your company to improve churn rate is to earn new customers.
+So, if your company started with 10,000 customers at the start of May, and lost 1,000 by the end, your churn rate would be 10%.
+It's important to keep in mind that in addition to keeping current customers, one way for your company to improve churn rate is to leverage customer acquisition and earn new customers.

-- Listening to the trends or problems discovered by your customer service representatives
+- The trends or problems discovered by your customer service representatives

 - Comments left on social media